The Bankrate promise

 If you’re starting now, that 10 percent savings figure should be closer to 15 percent of your income.
 As your income rises, you should work to keep increasing your retirement contributions.
 Plus, you likely have paid for some of the introductory expenses of your 20s (for example, a home down payment), so you should be in a better position to save more money.

 Your 40s: It’s time to get aggressive

-If you’re just getting started, this is the time to knuckle down and focus on how to catch up on retirement savings.
+If you’re just getting started, this is the time to buckle down and focus on how to catch up on retirement savings.
 Open an IRA, and consider rolling over any 401(k) plans from your previous employers.
 You should also take a long, hard look at your spending to identify where you can make some sacrifices.